beepscore/pi_gpio_service/README.md

 ## JP3
 Power share jumper
-JP3 selects whether the PiFace™ Digital 2 shares the same power source as the Raspberry Pi®.
-This supply can be either provided through the Raspberry Pi®’s MicroUSB connector, or from an external supply provided through PiFace™ Digital 2’s 5V and GND power screw terminals.
-With the jumper connected, the Raspberry Pi® and  PiFace™ Digital 2 will share a single power supply.
+JP3 selects whether the PiFace Digital 2 shares the same power source as the Raspberry Pi.
+This supply can be either provided through the Raspberry Pi’s MicroUSB connector, or from an external supply provided through PiFace Digital 2’s 5V and GND power screw terminals.
+With the jumper connected, the Raspberry Pi and  PiFace Digital 2 will share a single power supply.
 Disconnected, they will each need to be powered separately.

 ### WARNING:
-NEVER USE SEPARATE POWER SUPPLIES FOR BOTH THE RASPBERRY PI® AND PIFACE™ DIGITAL 2 WHEN THIS JUMPER IS CONNECTED.
+NEVER USE SEPARATE POWER SUPPLIES FOR BOTH THE RASPBERRY PI AND PIFACE DIGITAL 2 WHEN THIS JUMPER IS CONNECTED.

 // TODO: disconnect to maximize isolation between pi and controlled device *After* disconnecting, connect separate 5v supply